kooBH/QtBin/README.md

 # QtBin
-Binary files for QtFramework build in Windows
+Binary files and include files for QtFramework build in Windows.